 What happens to the baby’s position during labour?

 Baby ideally should start on the left side of mum, facing backwards towards her spine in the midline (this is technically called LOT).
 Foetal rotation of baby should then move forwards towards the front of the pelvis (LOA) and then fully rotate towards the pubic area (OA).
-Again, ideally before birth, the baby’s head should be in the flexed position (chin tucked in) which would create the optimal head size for a vaginal delivery.
-A ‘de-flexed’ (aka extended) head increases the diameter of the head and creates a much more difficult delivery, often forcing the baby to adopt a less optimal position in utero.
+Again, ideally before birth, the baby’s head should be in the flexed position (chin tucked in).
+This would create the optimal head size for a vaginal delivery.
+A ‘de-flexed’ (aka extended) head increases the diameter of the head and creates a much more difficult delivery.
+This may force the baby to adopt a less optimal position in utero.
 As the baby comes down the birth canal, they then would then go into extension, as it’s born, externally rotate to bring one shoulder and then the other one through.

 Why it is ideal to have baby lie on the mothers left side?